celo-org/docs/docs/learn/celo-highlights.md

 ## Core Contracts

 Designed to support an ecology of stable value currencies.
-The first stablecoin, cUSD, tracks the value of the US Dollar.
+The first Mento stablecoin, cUSD, tracks the value of the US Dollar.

 - Algorithmic reserve-backed stabilization mechanism
 - Crypto-asset collateralized
-- Native support for multiple stablecoins
+- Native support for multiple Mento stablecoins

 ## Blockchain